0thElement/PhiCharter/README.md

 Plugins: [Json.Net](https://github.com/JamesNK/Newtonsoft.Json)

 ## Credits
-Credit to Schwarzer and his Arcade repository was a good reference for this project.
+Credit to S##hwarzer and his Arcade repository was a good reference for this project.
 It's unfortunately been taken down by Github however